p2r3/ppmod/README.md

   ppmod.addoutput (entity, output, target, input = "Use", value = "", delay = 0, max = -1)
 ```

-Since this function uses ppmod.fire internally, the entity can be specified with a string or handle.
+Since this function uses ppmod.keyval internally, the entity can be specified with a string or handle.
 Similarly, the target entity can also be a string or handle.
 However, when provided a handle, it's targetname is used instead.
 If no targetname is set, one gets randomly generated and applied to the entity.
-The output is given as a string.
+The output is read as a string.
 The following arguments match their counterparts in `ppmod.fire`, with the exception being max, which sets the total amount of times this output will fire before being exhausted.
 Setting it to -1 (default) removes this limit.

 ### ppmod.addscript

 Similar to `ppmod.addoutput`, used as a cleaner and more powerful way of attaching VScript code to entity outputs.

 ```
-  ppmod.addscript (entity, output, script, delay = 0, max = -1)
+  ppmod.addscript (entity, output, script, delay = 0, max = -1, del = false)
 ```

 The arguments are almost the same as the ones in `ppmod.addoutput`, except instead of specifying a target entity and input values, a script is required instead.
 This can be code within either a string or a function.
+An additional boolean argument is supported.
+If set to true and the script is provided as a function, this will delete the attached function after the output has fired.
 Below is an example of attaching a local function to an entity output:

 ```
   ppmod.addscript("prop_button", "OnPressed", function() {